 n Examine leaves of tomato plants for spots or blotches.
 If these spots begin on lower leaves and advance upward, it is likely the plants are infected by Septoria leaf spot or early blight.
 Picking off infected leaves may slow disease development, but will not stop it.
 Therefore, apply a preventative fungicide such as Bacillus subtilis (Serenade) or one containing copper, i.e. copper soap or copper sulfate at regular intervals.
 Read the label of the product for specific instructions regarding application.

 n Inspect cucumber, melon and squash plants for striped or spotted cucumber beetles.
 Cucumber beetles carry a bacterium, which they transmit to the plants when feeding.
 The bacterium causes a serious wilt disease.
 Plants already wilting despite moist soils are probably infected and should be pulled up and buried.
-An organic insecticide such as neem oil or pyrethrum will provide moderate control of cucumber beetle.

 n Apply a biological insecticide containing Bacillus thuringiensis (Bt) or one containing spinosad to control cabbage worms on broccoli, cabbage and kale.